JayKid/bookmarks-backend/README.md

 ## Running the server locally

+### Database

++ `docker-compose up` will spin up a PostgreSQL instance and an `adminer` frontend to easily interact with it via UI.

+You can access this UI via `http://localhost:8080` and the DB on the default PostgreSQL port `5432`

+All credentials for the database are by now hardcoded in `docker-compose.yaml`.
+You will need these values in your `.env` file too.

+In order to create and populate your own `.env` file, duplicate the `.env-example` file present at the root of the repo and replace the DB variables with your desired values.

+### Application server

 + `npm start` will give you a nodemon process watching the TS files and running the node server on the port specified by `SERVER_PORT` on your `.env` file.

-In order to create and populate your own `.env` file, duplicate the `.env-example` file present at the root of the repo and replace the port with your desired value.